-

 You can make them show up by rebuilding your game.

-This works off a program called chr2img
+This works off a program called chr2img, which is installed with

 the nes-starter-kit tools